Firearms Handgun Instructor Level 1, Course #2011

-Firearms Instructor Update- Handgun, Course #2015
+Firearms Instructor Recertification- Handgun, Course #2015

 This course will provide the current firearms instructor with the contemporary techniques and theories.
 In addition this course will provide a review of federal and state laws and contemporary legal standards relating to the use of deadly force.

-Firearms Instructor Update- Patrol Rifle, Course #2024
+Firearms Instructor Recertification- Patrol Rifle, Course #2024

 This course will provide the current rifle instructor with the contemporary techniques and theories.

-Firearms Instructor Update- Shotgun, Course #2028
+Firearms Instructor Recertification- Shotgun, Course #2028

 This course will provide the current shotgun instructor with the comtemprary techniques and theories.

 This class is 40 hours in length.This course will give current firearm’s instructors the knowledge and skills of shotgun operation in both Lethal and Less-Lethal applications.
 This course is not ammunition specific, but rather, familiarizes officers with the variety of lethal ammunition options, less-lethal munitions options, and tactics currently used during LE operations.
 Applicants who fail the prerequisite entry range skills test will be removed from the class on the morning of the first day and charged the full course tuition fee.
 Graduates will be able to teach safe-handling, manipulations, and firing of the shotgun.